-The Company uses high-quality assets, primarily made up of long term fixed income securities, equity securities (common and preferred shares, market indexes, market index options and investment fund units), and real estate.
+The Company uses high-quality assets, primarily made up of long-term fixed income securities, equity securities (common and preferred shares, market indexes, market index options and investment fund units), and real estate, to optimize the risk and return of this liability category.
 The asset class allocation aims to achieve an optimal return at maturity, taking into account capital requirements, expectations regarding the interest rate structure and performance of the stock markets.
 At the same time, the strategy takes into account the constraints imposed by the investment policies, particularly with regard to diversification of the portfolio.